roger-borges/recaf-cloud-provisioner/README.md

 ## IAM RunAs

+All of the features here revolve around easing the complicated nature that AWS's Assume Role functionality sometimes has.
 Use the IAM RunAs configuration to set yourself up to access other accounts from your account.
 This is especially useful if you are in an AWS Organization, or you are a contractor who routinely accesses client accounts using your own account.

+- Create a temporary Admin User
+- Give another account access to your account
+- Give people in your account access to other accounts

 ## Releases